PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 allocations and some repeated computations.
-This is achieved by knowing the specific AST of the function of the ODEs integrated, which is walked through and *translated* into the actual implementation, where some required auxiliary arrays are created, and the low-level functions defined in `TaylorSeries.jl` are used.
+This is achieved by knowing the specific AST of the function of the ODEs integrated, which is walked through and *translated* into the actual implementation, where some required auxiliary arrays are created and reused, and the low-level functions defined in `TaylorSeries.jl` are used.
 For this, we heavily rely on [`Espresso.jl`](https://github.com/dfdx/Espresso.jl) and some metaprogramming; we thank Andrei Zhabinski for his help and comments.